qelo/skenario/docs/concepts.md

 The second problem was that FSMs and events could not easily represent that Replicas are created and destroyed during the life of the simulation.
-The assignment of Requests to Replicas is critical to provoking a realistic response from the Horizontal Pod Autoscaler.
+The assignment of Requests to Replicas is critical to provoking a realistic response from the Autoscaler.
 It is not enough to have an FSM representing "processing" as a state, it has to represent "processing on replica-4" as a state.
 But the existence and reachability of this state is contingent on the existence or non-existence of Replicas.
 This